CarlosAMolina/pre-commit-js/README.md

 This is a template project to develop .js code.

-This project allows you to work with tests, pre-commit, linter, prettier, etc.
+This project allows you to work with:

+- pre-commit
+- tests
+- prettier
+- linter

 ## Configuration